 Where to stay near Zagreb Airport:

-Royal Airport Hotel This 4-star hotel is located 1.5 km from Zagreb Airport, the hotel can arrange car hire and airport transfer upon previous request.
+mid-range ($$): Royal Airport Hotel, great 4-star hotel, located 1.5 km from Zagreb Airport, the hotel can arrange car hire and airport transfer upon previous request.
 It provides a sauna, an indoor pool, free private parking, and free wifi.

 Croatia is the meeting point of the Mediterranean and Central and Southeast Europe.
 It shares the border with Slovenia, Hungary, Serbia, Bosnia, Herzegovina, Montenegro, and Italy.
 Croatia has famous cities like Zagreb, Dubrovnik, Hvar, Split, and the Dalmatian coast.